 Rye flakes cook quickly.
 You may not find these flakes in a supermarket or a regular grocery.
 I get mine from a health food market.
 If you want, you can mix the rye flakes with rolled oats in the proportion that suits your taste buds.
-Adding milk (dairy or non-dairy), fruit and a sweetener - preferably a healthier one than refined sugar - can make a delicious and nutritious porridge for breakfast.
+Adding milk (dairy or non-dairy), fruit, and a sweetener—preferably a healthier one than refined sugar—can make a delicious and nutritious porridge for breakfast.

 Light rye bread can be bought in many stores.
-Dark rye bread and pumpernickel bread are often available in delicatessens, health food markets and artisan bakeries.
+Dark rye bread and pumpernickel bread are often available in delicatessens, health food markets, and artisan bakeries.
 Rye crispbread is widely available and is useful for making healthy snacks.

 Rye kernels are a great addition to savory meals and are very easy to prepare.
 They need to cook for forty-five minutes or longer, however.
 What I do with all my intact grains is to cook them in a big batch and then store the unused portions in the refrigerator.
 I add the cooked grain to my meals over the next few days.
 Cooked and refrigerated rye stays in good condition for at least four days.
 I haven't tried keeping it in the refrigerator for any longer than this.

 Rye flour is a useful ingredient in a kitchen.
 It's a great addition to baked goods, either on its own or when it's mixed with another flour.
 All flour should be stored in a cool place.
-The best flour is made by grinding intact grains at home with a grain mill.
+The best type is made by grinding intact grains at home with a grain mill.
 Nutrients are lost once intact grains are ground and stored.
 Hand crank grain mills are cheaper than electric mills and are useful when making small to medium amounts of flour.
 If a large amount of flour needs to be made an electric grain mill is easier to use.

 There may be grain growers in your area that grind their own grain.
 They can be a good source of recently ground flour if you don't grind your own.
-You may also find reasonably fresh flour at farmers markets and in health food markets.
+You may also find a reasonably fresh product at farmers markets and in health food markets.
 Of course, rye flour in regular stores is still worth buying even if it hasn't been freshly ground.

 A Worthy Grain